ThaerHussein/Student-Task-Repository/README.md

 ### Step 2: Implement Update (PUT) Operation

 1. **Create PUT Endpoint:**
-   - In `DemoController.java`, add a new method annotated with `@PutMapping` to handle update requests.
+   - In `CodedContoller.java`, add a new method annotated with `@PutMapping` to handle update requests.

 2. **Implement Logic in Controller:**
    - Inside the PUT method, implement logic to update existing data.